ResAD: Normalized Residual Trajectory Modeling for End-to-End Autonomous Driving: Introduction

-\textbf{{Causal Confusion.}} The immense burden of mapping high-dimensional sensor data directly to a trajectory may cause the model to find \emph{shortcuts}, relying on spurious correlations instead of the underlying causal logic governing safe driving~\cite{jia2023driveadapter,li2024exploring,li2024ego}.
-For instance, a model might learn to associate braking with a lead vehicle's brake lights but fail to understand the red light causing that vehicle to stop, leading it to dangerously follow the car through an intersection. \textbf{{Planning Horizon Dilemma.}} Trajectory data becomes more uncertain over longer horizons.
-Consequently, predictions for these distant waypoints often diverge significantly from the eventual ground truth, resulting in large loss values during training~\cite{chen2024end,jiang2025survey}.
+Recent years have witnessed extensive research into E2EAD methods, focusing on developing more effective representations~\cite{jiang2023vad,chen2024vadv2,sun2025sparsedrive,zhang2025bridging}, enhancing sensor fusion techniques~\cite{Jaeger2023ICCV,ye2023fusionad,chen2024dualat,liu2025gaussianfusion}, and designing advanced architectures~\cite{yang2024visual,jia2025drivetransformer,song2025don,RAD,zhengdiffusion}.
+However, these existing methods are all attempting to answer the same question: ``\textbf{\textit{What is the future trajectory?}}" We argue this approach is inherently limited.
+As shown in~Fig.\ref{fig:fig1}~\textbf{(a)}, the raw trajectory data exhibits a spatio-temporal non-uniformity, which leads to two critical issues that hinder real-world reliability and safety: \textbf{{(1)~Spurious Correlations.}} The immense burden of mapping high-dimensional sensor data directly to a trajectory may cause the model to find \emph{shortcuts}, relying on spurious correlations instead of the underlying robust logic governing safe driving~\cite{jia2023driveadapter,li2024exploring,shao2023reasonnet}.
+For instance, a model might learn to associate braking with a lead vehicle's brake lights but fail to understand the red light causing that vehicle to stop, leading it to dangerously follow the car through an intersection. \textbf{{(2)~Planning Horizon Dilemma.}} Trajectory data becomes more uncertain over longer horizons.
+Consequently, predictions for these distant waypoints often diverge significantly from the eventual ground truth, leading to large loss values during training~\cite{salzmann2020trajectron++,veer2022receding,chen2024end,madjid2025trajectory,jiang2025survey}.
 This skews the optimization process, forcing the model to prioritize large, unpredictable long-term errors over the precision of the critical near-term path essential for immediate collision avoidance.